International relations (1814–1919): Two crises in Morocco

-In the Agadir Crisis of 1911 France used force to seize more control over Morocco.
+In the Agadir Crisis of 1911, France used force to seize more control over Morocco.
 The German Foreign Minister Alfred von Kiderlen-Waechter was not opposed to these moves, but he felt Germany was entitled to some compensation elsewhere in Africa.
 He sent a small warship, made saber-rattling threats, and whipped up anger among German nationalists.
 France and Germany soon agreed on a compromise.
 However, the British cabinet was alarmed at Germany's aggressiveness toward France.
 David Lloyd George made a dramatic "Mansion House" speech that denounced the German move as an intolerable humiliation.
 There was talk of war, and Germany backed down.
-Relations between Berlin and London remained sour.Frank Maloy Anderson, and Amos Shartle Hershey, eds.
-Handbook for the Diplomatic History of Europe, Asia, and Africa 1870–1914 (1918) online.
+Relations between Berlin and London remained sour.